time-palominodb/PalominoClusterTool/README.md

 Prerequisites
 =============

-You need a cluster management tool of choice, Ansible, Chef, or Puppet for example.
+You need a cluster management tool: Ansible, Chef, or Puppet for example.
 You need to use Ubuntu 12.04 LTS on your nodes.

 Authors